 Lack of communication, conflict resolution skills, stress, or poor self-esteem…

 People who abuse their partners do not experience more stress than others do.
 Nor do they differ from the general population in their levels of self-esteem, communication, or conflict resolution skills.
-The difference lies in the abusive partner’s belief systems regarding what they are entitled to in their relationships and who they are entitled to have power over.
+The difference lies in the abusive person’s beliefs regarding what they are entitled to in their relationships and who they are entitled to have power over.

 The problem is not how they feel about themselves.
 It is the permission they give themselves to control and hurt other people.
 Abusive people know how to communicate their needs and be nonviolent with coworkers, friends, and strangers.
 The problem is not their inability to resolve conflict non-violently, but their unwillingness to do so with their partner or children.

-(Adapted from the work of our York County member, Caring Unlimited)
+(Adapted from the work of Caring Unlimited, York County’s Domestic Violence Resource Center)

 2 Klein, A. R. (5 June 2009).
 “Practical Implications of Current Domestic Violence Research: For Law Enforcement, Prosecutors, and Judges.”
 National Institute of Justice Online Publications.
 Retrieved from: https://www.ncjrs.gov/pdffiles1/nij/225722.pdf